ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/drag-and-drop/index.md

 Note that there is no specific drop zone logic in the grid.
 This was done on purpose after analysis.

-On initial analysis consideration was given to exposing callbacks or firing events in the grid for the drop zone relevant events e.g. ondragenter, on dragexit etc. However this did not add any additional value given that the developer can easily add such event listeners to the grid div directly, and that the grid would be simply exposing the underlying events / callbacks rather than doing any processing itself.
+On initial analysis, consideration was given to exposing callbacks or firing events in the grid for the drop zone relevant events e.g. `onDragEnter`, `onDragExit` etc. However this did not add any additional value given that the developer can easily add such event listeners to the grid div directly.

-Given the grid was not adding any value, providing such callbacks would just be adding a layer of useless logic.
+**Given that the grid would be simply exposing the underlying events / callbacks rather than doing any processing itself, it would not be adding any value and so providing such callbacks would just be adding a layer of useless logic.**

 ## Custom Drag Data